cardiffgravity/GW200129-precession/README.md

 This work is licensed under a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 We encourage use of these data in derivative works.
-If you use the material provided here, please cite the paper using the reference:
+If you use the material provided here, please cite the paper and data release using the references:

 ```
 @article{Hannam:2021pit,